amitsaha/amitsaha.github.io/content/windows-docker-containers.md

 Date: 2018-07-26 16:00
 Category: infrastructure

-I have been working with Windows docker containers for the past three months with the goal to have isolated environments for each build in a continuous integration pipeline.
+I went into working with Windows docker containers after having been worked with docker on Linux exclusively.
+My goal was to have isolated environments for each build in a continuous integration pipeline.
 That is, each build happens on an exclusive build host (AWS EC2 VM instance) and every database and service the application needs access to for the integration tests (including selenium tets) are run on docker containers on the same host.

-All docker features I was familiar with on Linux and needed access on Windows to just worked.
-The experience was definitely 100x better (faster and reliable) on Windows Server than on Windows 10 (more on this soon).
-But, considering that this was for a CI environment, it was a good thing.
-I wish I had moved to Windows Server earlier for my experimentation.
+That is:

+1. Build starts
+2. Spawn containers
+3. Perform setup - DB migrations for example
+4. Run Tests
+5. Collect logs
+6. Clean up all containers
+7. Tear down

+# Findings

 Next, I share some of my findings in the hope that it may be useful to others.